carterwayneskhizeine/AnonymousMessageBoard/README.md

     - Confirm deletion to remove the comment.
     *Note: Deleted comments are marked as deleted but may remain visible depending on settings.*

-*   **Vote on Comments**:
+*   **Like Comments**:
-    - Use the upvote (▲) and downvote (▼) buttons to express your opinion.
+    - Click the "like" button below any comment to express your appreciation.
+The text will turn gold.
-    - Each user can vote once per comment.
+    - Click the "like" button again to unlike the comment.
+The text will revert to its original color.
-    - The comment score is displayed as the sum of votes.
+    - The number of likes is displayed next to the button.

 *   **View Comment Threads**:
     - Comments are displayed in a nested tree structure.